nsarathy/Markey/README.md

 Optional feature: Customers can leave reviews associated with specific products from sellers.
 Other customers can view the reviews after they post.
 Sellers may view reviews on their products.
 ## Instructions to compile and run
 Client and Server were developed as 2 separate intellij projects, so some classes may repeat in the folders.
+<-----------------------------------IMPORTANT--------------------------------->
+While testing we found that in some devices IntelliJ doesn't run the program properly if client and server are in the same project.
+It's best if you have them as separate projects.
+<-----------------------------------IMPORTANT--------------------------------->
 There are 2 folders server and client that contain the classes and files for the client and server sides of the project respectively.
 - Compile and run ```Server.java``` in the ```server``` folder to get the server up and running
 - Compile and run ```Login.java``` in the ```client``` folder to start the application
 - The GUI components will guide you through using Markey
-- <-----------------------------------IMPORTANT---------------------------------> Changes made by seller or customer such as crreating a listing or deleting or editing one aren't immediately reflected in the main page or certain other areas, the user has to refresh (click refresh button [1st button from left in main listing page's top panel) to see changes.
+- Changes made by seller or customer such as crreating a listing or deleting or editing one aren't immediately reflected in the main page or certain other areas, the user has to refresh (click refresh button [1st button from left in main listing page's top panel) to see changes.
 The user also has to click the refresh button to see changed made by other users.

 ## Features:
 ### Core: